Caesarius of Arles: Influence

 As the occupant of an important see, the bishop of Arles exercised considerable official, as well as personal, influence.
 Caesarius was liberal in the loan of sermons, and sent suggestions for discourses to priests and even bishops living in Spain, Italy, and elsewhere in Gaul.
 The great doctrinal question of his age and country was that of semi-Pelagianism.
 Caesarius, though evidently a disciple of Augustine, displayed in this respect considerable independence of thought.
 His vigorous denial of anything like predestination to evil has caused a difference in the honour paid to his memory, according as writers incline respectively towards the Jesuit or Jansenist views concerning divine grace.

 In Daly's article on Caesarius of Arles, he suggested that Caesarius in many ways may have anticipated the medieval notion of Christendom.
 His concern for others, redemption of captives and establishing bonds of peace, have been seen as a function of ‘his basic theology of love’.
 Unlike Augustine, who was a supporter and founder of the theology of Christian love, Caesarius stressed the clarification and integration of implications for spiritual activism.
 Caesarius promoted that God put the exercise of love in every man's reach.
 Klingshirn backs up this statement in his article when he describes how Caesarius was concerned with the barbarians and enemies of Arles as they were still within the City of God and therefore deserved redemption.

 According to the previously mentioned scholars and historians who have written on Caesarius such as Arbesmann, Daly, DelCogliano, Ferreiro and Klingshirn, Caesarius lived through an era full of many societal shifts.
 Historians have stated that Caesarius was caught up in its early stages and lacked historical “hindsight and perspective” to this era.
 However, he witnessed and understood the beginning of the vast societal shifts which surrounded him and intentionally set out to shape this process.
 This was an influential stance as it has been said that the displacement of Roman by European civilization was a long-lasting, complex, and mystifying process.
 Caesarius dreamed and saw an “expanding, world-embracing, world-uniting society”.
 Caesarius emphasized and spread his treatises and beliefs of patristic tradition to men and women around Arles and surrounding cities.
-This recognizable social model occurred in a time where social communities were disappearing.
+This recognizable social model occurred in a time when social communities were disappearing.
 Caesarius helped to foresee the institutional shapes of medieval Christendom and may have helped create it, with his ideas circulating for a millennium in the medieval West.